 This week, we will talk about midterms.
 Midterms are exams that happen about the middle of the semester.
 Not every class has a midterm exam, but for those who do, they are definitely on your students’ minds.
 Midterms can provoke anxiety in students because this is the first time they are experiencing college midterm exams, and things that are new can feel scary.
 Your Deacs may also be worrying about their actual midterm grades themselves.
 Here are a few things for families to know regarding midterms.

 It is not unusual to see midterm grades that are lower than what a student was used to in high school.
 If this is the case with your student, do not panic.
-Sometimes first-year students study for tests the same way they did in high school, or expected to deliver the same kind of answers on tests – for example, students may be memorizing facts, but in college a professor wants them to understand and apply concepts to show their mastery of the material.
+Sometimes first-year students study for tests the same way they did in high school, or think they can give the same kind of answers on tests – for example, students may be memorizing facts, but in college a professor wants them to understand and apply concepts to show their mastery of the material.
 You can see from this graphic (click on it to enlarge) that there are various levels of thinking.
 The level students were expected to perform at in high school is lower than where they will need to perform in college.

 You may want to ask your student some rhetorical questions – not for them to answer in that moment, but for them to reflect on in their own time (so they find their own solutions):